tripathi-gaurav/teen-patti/report.md

 l continue until two are left on the table.
 After that, any of the two players c an call for a show by pressing the **show** button and the appropriate winner wi ll be displayed based on the ranking of the hands.
 Also the pot money will be ad ded to the winner&#39;s money balance.
+We have also implemented a chatbox where players can interact with each other.

 **Challenges and Solutions**